dibog/cloudwatch-logback-appender/README.md

 that the logGroup already exists.
 The default value is ``false``.

-* ``<queueLength>``: Valid Arguments: an positive integer indicating the queue length which is used to desynchronize the calling of the logger appender and the writing of the logging events into AWS.
+* ``<queueLength>``: Valid Arguments: an positive integer indicating the queue length which is used to decouple the calling of the logger appender and the writing of the logging events into AWS.
 The argument is optional and has an default value.
+If the queue is not long enough you will get a message like ``Skipped <n> messages in the last log cycle.`` within the log.
+Enlarging the queue length might resolve this issue when there are some bursts of log message from time to time.

 * ``<groupName>``: The name of the log group.
 If ``<createLogGroup>`` was configured to ``true`` the log group will be created it it does not yet exist.